CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/installing-metrics.md

 ---
-title: "Installing the Metrics Infrastructure"
+title: "Installing the Monitoring Infrastructure"
 date:
 draft: false
 weight: 22
 ---

-# Installing the Metrics Infrastructure
+# Installing the Monitoring Infrastructure

 PostgreSQL clusters created by the Crunchy PostgreSQL Operator can optionally be configured to serve performance metrics via Prometheus Exporters.
 The metric exporters